Jessicavazm/t3-revision-part1/README.md

         or
         npm start (only works for the "start" script)

+- npm install: this command install all dependencies and packages needed to run the application.

 ### NPM Packages
 Dependencies: packages needed to run the specific package.
 Dependents: Packages that relies on the specific package.
 Unpacked Size and Updates are important points to look at when getting a package.